 Because you can only make money with The Super Affiliate Network by shelling out for the expensive membership fees first.

-Just like other online pyramid schemes we’ve exposed in the past like Profits Passport, Too Damn Easy and Instant Cash Solution, the only way you can ever try and recoup your costs is to try and recruit others into the program.
+Just like other online pyramid schemes we’ve exposed in the past like Profits Passport, Too Damn Easy and Instant Cash Solution, the only way you can ever recoup your costs is to try and recruit others into the program.

 So the whole commission structure is geared towards “encouraging” you to pay out for the higher levels, no matter what the cost.